di-wang/6300GroupProject/GroupProject/Docs/ExtraRequirements.md

 After tournament information is inputted, TourneyCalc algorithm is utilized to calculate the house profits for each tournament.

 ##4.
 Underlying database for tournament progress
-The system records and updates tournametn progress in an underlying database.
+The system records and updates tournament progress in an underlying database.

 ##5.
 Underlying database for historical tournament profits
 The system records and updates historical tournament profits in an underlying database.